Join our work to inspire parents to shop and cook healthy foods for their kids.

 Cooking Matters is helping end childhood hunger by inspiring families to make healthy, affordable food choices.
 Our programs teach parents and caregivers with limited food budgets to shop for and cook healthy meals.
 Cooking Matters is a campaign of Share Our Strength, an organization working to end hunger and poverty.
 We offer interactive grocery store tours, hands-on cooking classes, smartphone apps and other resources – all free, and run through trusted local community partners.
 Cooking Matters serves families across the country and is a trusted leader in food skills education, conducting research and supporting partners that reach families in need.

-Share Our Strength is seeking two full-time AmeriCorps members to help with its Cooking Matters program in Boston, Massachusetts.
+Share Our Strength is seeking one full-time AmeriCorps members to help with its Cooking Matters program in Boston, Massachusetts.